-Ghaziabad assault case: Twitter India head moves Karnataka HC challenging police notice
+Ghaziabad assault case: No coercive action should be taken against Twitter India head, says HC

 The Uttar Pradesh Police had asked Manish Maheshwari to appear at the police station for questioning by 10.30 am on Thursday or face action.

-The Karnataka High Court will on Thursday hear a petition filed by Twitter India Managing Director Manish Maheshwari, challenging the summons issued to him by the Uttar Pradesh Police in a case related to tweets about the assault of an elderly Muslim man in Uttar Pradesh’s Ghaziabad district.
+The Karnataka High Court on Thursday said the Uttar Pradesh Police cannot take any coercive action against Twitter India Managing Director Manish Maheshwari in a case related to tweets about the assault of an elderly Muslim man in Ghaziabad district, Live Law reported.
+Maheshwari had challenged the summons issued to him by the police.

-The matter will be heard by Justice G Narendar.
+The matter was heard by Justice G Narendar.
 The writ petition was filed on Tuesday and challenged the legal notice issued by the Ghaziabad Police to Maheshwari under Section 41 of the Code of Criminal Procedure, Twitter India’s Head of Policy Communications Pallavi Walia said.
 Police officers are empowered to arrest a person without warrant in a cognisable case under this section.

+During the hearing, advocate CV Nagesh said Maheshwari was just an employee of the organisation and had nothing to do with the case, Live Law reported.
+“I have nothing to do with the offence, I am only a platform,” Nagesh said.

 The police had asked him to appear at the police station for questioning by 10.30 am on Thursday or face action.
-However, Atul Kumar Sonkar, circle officer at Loni Border police station, told PTI that he had not come in for questioning on Thursday morning.

 The notice also summoned Twitter India’s Resident Grievance Officer Dharmendra Chatur to the police station.
 It said Maheshwari and Chatur were responsible for the activities on the social media platform.

-Note: (Corrections and clarifications: This story was edited after Twitter clarified that the company has challenged the police notice for questioning and not sought anticipatory bail.)